ibm-cloud-architecture/ibm-cloud-stencils/README.md

    IBM Stencils should now be available in the embedded categories in the left panel.

 3. Groups are implemented as draw.io containers.

-4. Folders for draw.io on this github are used for changes not on draw.io and are subject to change.

 </details>
 -->